coder109/ToyML/README.md

 # ToyML

-**ToyML** is a lightweight machine learning library built for educational purposes and fun.
+**ToyML** is a lightweight machine learning library built for educational purposes and fun implemented in C only.

 ⚠️ **Note:** This is not a production-ready library.
 Use it for learning and experimentation only.